-Appealing a Board decision or asking for reasons
+Appealing a Tribunal decision or asking for reasons

 Asking for Reasons

-If a person is unhappy with an order of the Board that has been made for them, such as the appointment of a guardian or administrator, they can request the reasons for Board’s decision within 21 days of the decision (s74).
+If a person is unhappy with an order of the Tribunal that has been made for them, such as the appointment of a guardian or administrator, they can request the reasons for Tribunal’s decision within 21 days of the decision (s74, Tasmanian Civil and Administrative Tribunal Act 2020).
 You can:

-- Ask the Board if they will review your order, especially if your circumstances change or you feel you no longer need a guardian.
+- Ask the Tribunal if they will review your order, especially if your circumstances change or you feel you no longer need a guardian.

 Requesting a review

-The Board has the power to review any order it makes.
-Any person, including the represented person, can apply to the Board for a review.
-A Board can initiate a review itself, if it is believed that this would be in the best interests of the represented person
+The Tribunal has the power to review any order it makes.
+Any person, including the represented person, can apply to the Tribunal for a review.
+A Tribunal can initiate a review itself, if it is believed that this would be in the best interests of the represented person

-An appeal can be made to the Supreme Court to review Board decisions (s76).
+An appeal can be made to the Supreme Court to review Tribunal decisions (s76).
 Independent legal advice should be sought.